maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('bjp', 8947)
 10. ('indian farmers', 8479)
 ```
 No one mentioned how the entrances to Delhi were blocked.
 In fact, many people demonstrated their support for the farmers, with the phrase, ‘support farmers’ coming in fourth place.

-Rihanna is also mentioned frequently, probably because she had voiced her support for the movement.
+Rihanna is also mentioned frequently, likely because she had [posted a tweet supporting the movement](https://www.bbc.com/news/world-asia-india-55931894).
+Her tweet went viral, but there was much backlash from the Indian government and some pro-government public figures (one actress even called her a 'porn star') and criticism for involving herself in the protests.
 ```
 Positive Keywords:
 1. ('farmersprotest', 66553)